RohitMoholkar/RohitMoholkar/README.md

 My professional journey has been rooted in data-centric roles.
 At JuntoAI, I contributed to an AI-powered networking platform during the Irish National AI Challenge 2025.
 At Seagull Enterprises, I led ERP data migration using Python and developed business intelligence solutions for SME clients with Power BI.
 Earlier, at Hugg.co.in, I applied SQL, Python, and Excel to practical research and analytics projects, laying the groundwork for my career in data and technology.

+My goal is simple: make data work harder, so people don’t have to.

 On GitHub, you’ll find my projects in data analytics, machine learning, and data engineering, where I apply my skills to solve real-world challenges.
 For more about me, feel free to check out my LinkedIn profile or connect via email.
 Thank you 😊

 #### Contact Information: